sandeepkiranjs22/ETB/README.md

                 nonobj_cols.append(col)
         return nonobj_cols

+    # Function to convert data to lower case for all categorical columns
     def convert_data_to_lowercase(self, df, col_list):
         """cols_list = categorical cols list to lowercase all entries""" for col in col_list:
             df[col] = df[col].str.lower()
         return df

+    # Function to return all unique values present in the columns of the dataframe
     def get_unique_col_values(self, dataset):
         """returns """
         cols = dataset.columns